OpenDDS/OpenDDS/docs/internal/docs.rst

 .. rst:role:: cmake:prop

-  Reference a :rst:dir:`cmake:prop` by name
+  Reference a :rst:dir:`cmake:prop` by name.

+.. rst:directive:: .. cmake:tgt:: NAME

+  A target meant for users that be a library or executable that is imported or exported.

+.. rst:role:: cmake:tgt

+  Reference a :rst:dir:`cmake:tgt` by name.

 .. _docs-news: